Gloucester Corporation Light Railways

 Uniforms

-The style of conductors uniforms does not appear to have altered at all during the entire lifetime of the tramway (from the first electric service in 1904 through to closure in 1933).
-Motorman's jackets on the other hand, were at some point — and certainly by the time of the Great War — changed to a double-breasted design with five pairs of buttons, three flap pockets (two hip level and one waist level) and high, fold-over collars; the latter continued to carry the same badges as the earlier jackets.
+The style of conductors' uniforms does not appear to have altered at all during the entire lifetime of the tramway (from the first electric service in 1904 through to closure in 1933).
+Motorman's jackets on the other hand were at some point — and certainly by the time of the Great War — changed to a double-breasted design with five pairs of buttons, three flap pockets (two hip level and one waist level) and high, fold-over collars; the latter continued to carry the same badges as the earlier jackets.

 Tramcar staff were also issued with long double-breasted greatcoats with five pairs of buttons, high fold-over collars and epaulettes; the latter were fastened at the neck end with a button, and possibly bore an employee number.
-The collars were left unadorned.
+The collars were left plain.

 Although detailed photographs of inspectors are yet to surface, a good quality photograph of the tramway's chief inspector has survived, from which information about inspectors' uniforms can be inferred.
 Inspectors were probably issued with double-breasted jackets with four pairs of buttons, two waist pockets (with flap closures) and lapels; the collars probably carried the grade — 'Inspector' — in embroidered script-lettering.
 Although photographs of senior staff from the earliest years of the system have not survived, it is likely that the caps were of the drooping-peak type.
-By the late-Edwardian era, senior staff caps were of the tensioned-crown type; they bore the grade — 'Inspector' — in embroidered script lettering upon a hat band.
+By the late-Edwardian era, senior staff caps were of the tensioned-crown type; they bore the grade — 'Inspector' — in embroidered script lettering on a hat band.

 The chief inspector wore a very similar style of jacket to inspectors, but with piped chevrons on the sleeve cuffs, as well as an embellishment just above these, which may have been a monogram of the system initials ('GCLR'), though this is for now unproven.
 The collars and the cap bore the grade — 'Chief Inspector' — in embroidered script lettering, the latter, on a hatband with a piped border.